SuperOfficeDocs/superoffice-docs/docs/en/onsite/win-client/learn/import/resetting-rules-for-duplicate-handling.md

 2. Do one of the following:

-    * Click <i class="ph ph-file-arrow-up" aria-label="Import icon"></i> next to the **Import description file** field and select an import description file in the dialog that opens.
+    * Click ![icon][img1] next to the **Import description file** field and select an import description file in the dialog that opens.
 An import file and previously selected settings are inserted automatically.

     * [!include[Select file](includes/step-select-file.md)]
         Then specify the [field mapping][1].
 The contents of the **Table** column under **Handling of duplicates** are based on the specified field mapping.